jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 ```
 > ___
 > ### Question
-> __Question 3.1h:__ What differences do you see in the ratio band compared to the single VV and VH bands and which classes are visually good to separate?
+> __Question 3.1h:__ What differences do you see in the VV-VH backscatter ratio band compared to the single VV and VH bands and which classes are visually good to separate?
 >
 > __Question 3.1i:__ Which colours represent the five main land cover classes in the RGB?
 >